rampadc/smart-tts-reader/README.md

    - **API URL**: Usually `http://localhost:11434` (default Ollama port)
    - **Model**: Enter the model name (e.g., `llama3.2:latest`, `mistral:latest`)
 6. Click "Save AI Configuration"

+### Custom Prompt Configuration

+You can customize how the AI processes your content by choosing between default and custom prompts:

+#### Default Prompt
+- Pre-configured for mathematical notation and TTS optimization
+- Converts LaTeX/MathJax to spoken English
+- Handles programming code with summaries
+- Returns regular text unchanged

+#### Custom Prompts
+1. In the extension popup, go to "Custom Prompt Configuration"
+2. Select "Custom Prompt" radio button
+3. Enter your custom prompt in the text area
+4. Use `${content}` as a placeholder for the selected text
+5. Click "Save Prompt Configuration"

+**Template Examples:**
+- **Summarize**: "Summarize the following content in clear, concise language suitable for text-to-speech: ${content}"
+- **Explain Simply**: "Explain the following content in simple terms that anyone can understand: ${content}"
+- **Math to Speech**: "Convert mathematical content to natural spoken language: ${content}"
+- **Key Points**: "Extract the key points from the following content: ${content}"

 ### TTS Setup